ICE Australia has a genuine respect for the laws of the land, respect for the rights of individuals and high standards of ethical behaviour.

 - Our own records of how you use our services

 ICE Australia takes all reasonable precautions to ensure that the information we collect, use and disclose is accurate, complete and up-to-date.
 The accuracy of the information, however, depends to a large degree on the information provided to us.
 This is why we:

 - Confirm in writing all registration with delegates

 - Confirm in writing all sponsorship and exhibitor contracts

-Confidential conference information may be forwarded onto third parties only for the purpose to assist in the conduct of your event (i.e. suppliers) and for sponsorship purposes (where indicated in the Sponsorship Prospectus).
-At no time is the information collected from your Conference disclosed to any third party for any other reason.
+Confidential conference information may be forwarded onto third parties only for the purpose to assist in the conduct of your event (e.g. suppliers) and for sponsorship purposes (where indicated in the Sponsorship Prospectus).
+At no time is the information collected from your conference disclosed to any third party for any other reason.

 ICE Australia identifies possible risks and more importantly analyses the potential of each risk so that the more significant risks (often related to safety and security) can be managed on an on-going basis.